Current Events

 Arctic historian Kenn Harper comes to Perfect Books to launch Give Me Winter, Give Me Dogs: Knud Ramussen and the Fifth Thule Expedition (Inhabit Media).
 This book details Ramussen's journey across Canada's Arctic from 1921 to 1924.
 During his time, he recorded Inuit stories, and perhaps most importantly to him, immersed himself in their culture and got to know them.

-Ruth Abernethy Book Signing
+Ruth Abernathy Book Signing

 Perfect Books

-Drop by and say hello to sculptor Ruth Abernethy, signing copies of In Form: Life and Legacies in Bronze, her new book which details the story of twenty bronze sculptures in bronze across Canada, including Oscar Peterson at the National Arts Centre in Ottawa.
+Drop by and say hello to sculptor Ruth Abernathy, signing copies of In Form: Life and Legacies in Bronze, her new book which details the story of twenty bronze sculptures in bronze across Canada, including Oscar Peterson at the National Arts Centre in Ottawa.

 Gwen Tuinman launches Unrest